Sore Throat

 Common Causes

-It can also be due to something irritating your throat, such as tobacco, allergies, or gastro-oesophageal reflux disease (a condition in which stomach acid flows up into the throat).
+It can also be due to something irritating your throat, such as tobacco, allergies, or gastro-oesophageal reflux disease, a condition in which stomach acid flows up into the throat.

 Less Common Causes

-Epiglottitis (inflammation of the flap of tissue at the back of the throat) – the pain may be severe, and you may have difficulty breathing and swallowing.
+Epiglottitis: inflammation of the flap of tissue at the back of the throat.
+The pain may be severe, and you may have difficulty breathing and swallowing.

-Quinsy (a painful collection of pus at the back of the throat) – the pain may be severe, and you may also have difficulty opening your mouth or swallowing.
+Quinsy: a painful collection of pus at the back of the throat.
+The pain may be severe, and you may also have difficulty opening your mouth or swallowing.

 How a Sore Throat Is Diagnosed

-The doctor can ask about your symptoms and examine the back of your neck for redness, inflammation, and white spots with a light.
+The doctor can ask about your symptoms and examine the back of your throat for redness, inflammation, and white spots with a light.
 Swollen glands may be felt on the sides of your neck by the physician.

 Swab Test